egendata/docs/content/egendata-core/data/_index.md

 - The domain defined in the request in the services ID, which is the URI of the service.
 - The areas that are defined in the request are the different areas of the CV.
-- The response to the request is sent with a <> message for each path requested.
+- The response to the request is sent with a DATA_READ_RESPONSE message for each path requested.
 This means that for each domain and area path that has been requested the data stored in that folder is sent to the service separately.
 - These responses are sent encrypted and then decrypted by the client library.

 ## Writing data to a PDS